-“A Day in the Country” Was Never Completed, But It Is A Classic French Film
+Jean Renoir’s “A Day in the Country” Was Never Completed, But The Film Is A Classic

 The Criterion Collection is a distribution company that specializes in “important” classic and contemporary films.
-Through Hulu, many of these films are made available to stream.
-Once a week, I like to bring a Criterion movie to deepen one’s understanding of filmmaking and film history.
+Through Filmstruck, many of these films are made available to stream.
+Once a week, I like to bring a Criterion movie to deepen one’s understanding of film-making and film history.
 This week’s movie: “A Day in the Country” (1936).

-Jean Renoir, son of painter Pierre-Auguste Renoir, is touted as one of the greatest movie directors of all time.
-A French director who has over 40 movies to his credit, Renoir seems to slip many people’s minds when thinking of great directors.
-Of course, living in the United States, not knowing Renoir or seeing any of his movies makes sense.
-The movieplexes here are not playing Renoir movies.
+Jean Renoir, son of renowned French painter Pierre-Auguste Renoir, is touted as one of the greatest movie directors of all time.
+Many film historians credit Jean Renoir as being a film auteur — someone who thinks of film/film-making as high art.
+A director with over 40 films to his credit, Renoir seems to slip many casual film fans when thinking of great directors.
+Growing up, living in the United States, not knowing Renoir or seeing any of his movies makes sense.
+The multiplexes here were not playing Renoir movies — at least where I grew up.
+But, thanks to streaming services such as Filmstruck, his work can be easily accessed by anyone interested in his work.

-When I came across the Criterion section on Hulu, I noticed a couple of Renoir films were available to watch.
+I first came across Renoir, however, a four or five years back.
+A portion of his work was available via the Criterion section on Hulu.
 OK, here is this great director, I thought, let me give one of his flicks a try.
 The cover for A Day in the Country seemed sweet, happy and light.
 The synopsis — “While on a day trip to the countryside with her parents, a young woman falls in love with a local boy” — seemed equally as light.
-The kicker, however, was finding out this movie was never finished.
+The kicker, however, was realizing this movie was never finished.

 Before diving into the off the camera details, let us take a look at this 40 minute “featurette”.
 (Let me answer two big questions for some now: Yes, the movie is in black and white.
-Yes, the movie is French, but there is English subtitles).
+Yes, the movie is French, but there is English subtitles.
+Don’t let that stop you from watching!)

 The film opens — after credits with a backdrop of a river — with a family on their way to the countryside for lunch.
 They ultimately end up at a restaurant in the countryside, where the two men who run it take an interest in the daughter and the mother.
 The two men try to get derive some alone time with the two ladies.
 One of the men — Henri — gets the courage to ask the daughter — Henriette — to visit him again.
 She’s in love and wants to come back.
 However, Henriette says her father will not allow her to come to the countryside alone.
 In short, the flirting does not pay off.
 Everyone goes their separate ways.
 Years later, Henriette returns to the countryside with her new husband and sees Henri.
 She tears up, remembering the day they shared together.
 Seemingly disappointed, she returns to her husband, leaving Henri alone.